The Abstract submitted with the application is sufficient. If we think any changes have to be incorporated, we will write to you separately.

 Keeping in mind that there are potential employers in the audience, we suggest the following key points for an effective pitch: 1.
 Write down, edit and practise your pitch.
 Keep it concise.
 2. Introduce yourself (typically name, position & affiliation).
 Then quickly go on to pose a question or state a research problem.
 3. Describe what motivated your study, and any the unique approach or insight.
 4. Remember that the pitch is the start of a discussion, and not the final word on the matter.
 If you must present results here keep it brief.
 The main aim is to give an idea about your research background/area 5.
-Stay casual - the wording and delivery should be conversational.
-6. These are key--your descriptions should be a high-level overview, not an unravelling of details.
+Stay casual — the wording and delivery should be conversational.
+6. These are key – your descriptions should be a high-level overview, not an unravelling of details.
 7. give a brief overview about future research program.
 Explain exactly what is the biggest question you are going to pursue in your independent career.

 For more on Elevator Pitches, read: http://thepostdocway.com/content/elevator-pitches-scientists-what-when-where-and-how